voltWu/Html-Website-Floder-Management/README.md

 ```

 # Feature
-There are three main parts that whose are navigation_bar and n avigation_tab and tab_content.
+There are three main parts that whose are navigation_bar and navigation_tab and tab_content.

 The navigation bars contain serials of menus that which contain serials of file items.